Organic Reaction Mechanisms and Supramolecular Chemistry

 - Classify typical elementary steps in homogeneous transition metal catalysis.

-- Draw and discuss reasonable energy profiles for reactions using reaction coordinates
+- Draw and discuss reasonable energy profiles for reactions using reaction coordinates as well as explain the terms: turnover-limiting step, selectivity-determining step, and catalyst resting state.

 - Propose rate laws for stoichiometric and catalytic reactions.

-- Explain and interpret results from Hammett studies
+- Explain and interpret results from Hammett studies and kinetic isotope effects.

-- Propose experiments that support the intermediacy of radicals
+- Propose experiments that support the intermediacy of radicals as well as the competency of specific molecules as intermediates.

-- Utilize stereochemical information to probe for different reaction mechanisms
+- Utilize stereochemical information to probe for different reaction mechanisms.

-- Explain the basic kinetic principles of resolution and asymmetric catalysis
+- Explain the basic kinetic principles of resolution and asymmetric catalysis.

-- Evaluate the likeliness of a reaction mechanism when provided a collection of experimental data
+- Evaluate the likeliness of a reaction mechanism when provided a collection of experimental data.

 Course Content

 Introduction to homogeneous catalysis with transition metal complexes.
 Reaction coordinates, kinetics, linear free energy relationships, kinetic isotope effects, single-electron mechanisms, stereochemistry, resolution, and asymmetric catalysis.
+Non-covalent interactions, molecular receptors, mechanically-interlocked molecules, self-assembled and stimuli-responsive molecular systems, templated synthesis and binding isotherms.

 Teaching Method